corefan/xenko-docs/en/manual/graphics/textures/index.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Programmer</span>

-**Textures** are images
+**Textures** are images mainly used in [materials](materials.md).
+Textures can add:

-*
-used in [materials](materials.md).
-Xenko maps them to the surfaces the material covers.

-Xenko uses textures in several ways, including:

-* in a material used in a model in your game (for example as a brick pattern on a wall)
+* color information (eg to add a brick pattern to a wall, a wood pattern to a table, etc)
-* image for other calculations (for example, to create normal maps)
-* Use the image directly outside materials, such as drawing to the UI
-*
+* lighting information (when used as [normal maps](normal-maps.md))
+* other information (eg when used as specular maps, metalness maps, and roughness maps)

+Textures can also be used outside materials; for example, you can draw them directly to the UI, or use them in [sprites](../../sprites/index.md).

 ## Supported file types

-Textures are created outside Game Studio in image editing programs such as Photoshop, then imported into Game Studio as assets.

-The following file types can be used as textures:
+You can use the following file types as textures:

 * `.dds`
 * `.jpg`